 BackPack Buddies provides children from food-insecure homes with healthy weekend meals during the school year.
 The children, selected by school principals, guidance counselors, and supervisors of various after school programs, receive a backpack containing six balanced meals and two healthy snacks at the end of every week.
-Local corporations, civic groups, and individuals help collect and pack bags with kid-friendly non-perishable food.
+Local corporations, civic groups, and individuals help collect and pack bags with kid-friendly non-perishable food or become official sponsors.

-- Nearly 116,000 children (43%) in our service area applied for free or reduced price meals during the 2012-2013 school year.1
+- Over 118,000 children (44%) in our service area applied for free or reduced price meals during the 2014-2015 school year (the most recent year of data available)1

 - 1 in 4 children are at risk of hunger in North Carolina2